The Wood County Park District is always looking for volunteers!

 Volunteer Website: wcparks.galaxydigital.com

-On the volunteer website, you can register for opportunities, respond to events, log your volunteer hours, and visualize your impact.
+Register for opportunities, respond to events, log your hours, and visualize your impact.

 Read our Volunteer Handbook for more information and helpful references.

 Types of Volunteer Opportunities

 One-Time Opportunities: Help improve your parks and the environment by helping with an assortment of opportunities.
 No experience is needed; everyone is welcome to help.

 Long Term: Adopt-A-Park, Adopt-A-Garden, and Adopt-A-Trail (portion of the Slippery Elm Trail) and more.
 Please call (419) 353-1897 for more information about these great opportunities.

 Group: Groups may sign up for one-time opportunities.
 Stewardship volunteer programs can also be set up for Scouting Groups, Master Gardener service hours, or community groups.
 Please contact Eric Scott, Stewardship Coordinator, at firstname.lastname@example.org or (419) 661-5113 for more information.

 Volunteer Applications are required.
 Please download and print the form, or request a packet from volunteer services at the Park District Headquarters.
 (419) 353-1897